becatini/migrate_gp2_gp3/migration_specific_volumes/README.md

-# Take Snapshot and Migrate EBS Volumes Pre-selected
+# Snapshot and Migration of Pre-selected EBS Volumes

 Here we have two scripts which contains the code to take snapshot, and then migrate the volume from gp2 to gp3.